[ Use case ]

 Connect the sources that matter for each client

 Most clients need 3-5 integrations to cover their operational reality.
-A WordPress + Shopify + GitHub + Stripe client takes minutes to configure.
+A WordPress + WooCommerce + GitHub + Stripe client takes minutes to configure.
 Each connected source starts streaming events into the client's Burrow project immediately — with history backfill where supported.

 -